hwdsl2/setup-ghost-blog/README.md

 Scripts to install your own <a href="https://ghost.org" target="_blank">Ghost blog</a>, with <a href="http://nginx.org/en/" target="_blank">Nginx</a> (as a reverse proxy) and <a href="https://www.modsecurity.org/" target="_blank">ModSecurity</a> or <a href="https://github.com/nbs-system/naxsi" target="_blank">Naxsi</a> web application firewall.

-They are intended for use on a Virtual Private Server (VPS) or dedicated server, with freshly installed Ubuntu system.
+Ghost is a simple, modern <a href="https://ghost.org/vs/wordpress/" target="_blank">WordPress alternative</a> which puts the excitement back into blogging.
+It's beautifully designed, easy to use, completely open source, and free for everyone.

 #### <a href="https://blog.ls20.com/install-ghost-0-3-3-with-nginx-and-modsecurity/" target="_blank">Link to my blog article with detailed information</a>

 ### Requirements

-A dedicated server or VPS, with **freshly installed** Ubuntu 16.04 (Xenial), 14.04 (Trusty) or 12.04 (Precise).
+A dedicated server or Virtual Private Server (VPS), with **freshly installed** Linux OS:
+- Ubuntu 16.04 (Xenial), 14.04 (Trusty) or 12.04 (Precise)
+- Debian 8 (Jessie)

 :warning: **DO NOT** run these scripts on your PC or Mac!